 Consider calling or stopping in at student disability services and find out what accommodations they recommend for students with celiac disease, and the process for securing them (e.g. access to special foods, housing accommodations, time to make up tests if you are exposed to gluten).
 Inquire how they coordinate with school dietitian (hopefully there is one!) and dining.

 The U.S. Colleges Directory: Comparing Food Allergy & Gluten-Free Policies has information on 126 institutions, focusing on the 3 large food service companies contracted to support hundreds of universities and colleges across the United States.
-The directory is helpful for understanding a school's official policies on accommodations, and gives you an idea what you should ask colleges that aren't on their list.
+The directory is helpful for understanding a school's official policies on accommodations, and gives you an idea of what you should ask colleges that aren't on their list.

 Student with Celiac Disease on Campus

 Even after asking the right questions from the powers that be, the reality on the ground is often quite different.
 Do not be shy!
-Use family, school counselor, friend connections, to find any college student at the school.
+Use family, school counselor, and friend connections, to find any college student at the school.
 In addition to talking about the school, your mission is to ask her to find you a student with celiac disease on campus to talk to, or ideally meet up with on your visit.
 There is nothing better for getting the real picture than speaking to a student with celiac disease or gluten intolerance.
-See our Celiac College Student Survey for examples of questions you can ask, and check if we have any responses posted for schools of interest to you.
+See our GFF College Dining Survey for examples of questions you can ask, and check if we have any responses posted for schools of interest to you.